redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_describe.md

 ### Synopsis

-Get the full list of details of a connector type by using its type ID
+Get the full list of details for a connector type by using its type ID

 ```
 rhoas connector type describe [flags]